 The 2015 Athletic Hall of Fame Inductees

-(The 2015 North Texas Hall of Fame Class: John Baker, Scott Bowles, Andy Brewster, Scott Bowles, Jonas Buckles, Dick Whetzle and Pat Hicks.)
+(The 2015 North Texas Hall of Fame Class: John Baker, Scott Bowles, Andy Brewster, Scott Bowles, Jonas Buckles, Joe Harper accepting the award for his uncle, the late golfer Dick Whetzle; and Pat Hicks.)

 DENTON -Six Mean Green greats formed the 2015 class to the North Texas Athletics Hall of Fame.
-This year's class consists of former football players John Baker, Scott Bowles, Andy Brewster and Jonas Buckles; men's basketball's Pat Hicks; and golf's Dick Whetzle.
+This year's class consists of former football players John Baker, Scott Bowles, Andy Brewster and Jonas Buckles; men's basketball's Pat Hicks, and golfer Dick Whetzle.
 The six were inducted in a ceremony on April 23, 2016.

 Baker was a record-setting, nationally-ranked punter during his three years at North Texas, and his season and career marks remain untouched.
 Baker transferred to North Texas from Blinn Junior College and, in 1997, he averaged 47.2 yards per kick, which was the second-best average in the nation and destroyed the Mean Green school record.